westerlymerlin/Oxide-XY-Controller/docs/app_control.md

 def loadsettings()
 ```

-Replace the default settings with thsoe from the json files
+Replace the default settings with thsoe from the json files, if a setting is not in the json file (e.g. it is a
+ new feature setitng) then retain the default value and write that to the json file.
+If the api-key is the default
+value then generate a new key and save it.

 <a id="app_control.settings"></a>